Adelaide

 You don't need to be convinced you need this.

-Adelaide is not for people discovering mindfulness for the first time.
-It's for people who are already aware — who have tried the apps, read the books, felt the pull toward something calmer — and are looking for something that actually fits the texture of a real life.
+Adelaide is for people who are already aware.
+You have tried the apps.
+You have read the books.
+You have felt the pull toward something calmer.
+You are looking for something that actually fits the texture of a real life, not another system to perform inside.

-You're somewhere in your late twenties through mid-forties.
-You're increasingly aware that something has been lost to the screen.
-You've started to feel the backlash against dopamine-driven design in your own body.
-You don't want a life overhaul.
-You want a small, consistent reach — toward something calm, beautiful, and true.
+You are increasingly aware that something has been lost to the screen.
+You have started to feel it in your body.
+You do not want a life overhaul.
+You want a small, consistent reach toward something calm, beautiful, and true.
+If that sounds like you, it does not matter how old you are.

 "I already know what I need.
 I just need a place to practice it."